justinmeiners/lisp-interpreter/README.md

 ### Features

-- Scheme-like syntax (if, let, and, or, etc)
+- Scheme-like (but not confined to) syntax. if, let, and, or, etc.
 - Closures
 - Cheney garbage collection with explicit invocation.
 - Symbol table